DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 4. Validate the values in the code that directly uses them.

+Note that client validation is for optimization only.
+To ensure safety, always use client validation in conjunction with server validation.

 <span style="color: red">IMAGE<span>

 The ASP.NET MVC framework allows you to assign validation attributes to model properties.
 On the client, these attributes are taken into account for all model-bound input elements.